lucasart/Demolito/README.md

 make CC=clang pext  # for Intel Haswell+ only make CC=clang       # for AMD or older Intel
 ```
-You can use gcc instead of clang, but Demolito will be significantly slower (hence weaker).
+You can use gcc instead of clang, but Demolito will be a bit slower (hence weaker).

 ### How to verify ?